rochellev/ParksAPI/README.md

 -----

 ## Description
-* Custom API featuring Washington state parks.
+* Custom API featuring state and national parks in Washington.

 ## Technologies Used
 * C#/.NET